scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 In order to solve this, RocketPy employs a dedicated *Function* class which allows for more natural and dynamic handling of these objects, structuring them like :math:`\mathbb{R}^n \to \mathbb{R}^n` mathematical functions.

-Through the use of magic methods, this approach allows for quick and easy arithmetic operations between lambda expressions and list-defined interpolated functions, as well as scalars.
-Different interpolation methods are available to be chosen from, among them simple polynomial, spline and Akima (ref. paper original).
+Through the use of those methods, this approach allows for quick and easy arithmetic operations between lambda expressions and list-defined interpolated functions, as well as scalars.
+Different interpolation methods are available to be chosen from, among them simple polynomial, spline and Akima (:cite:`ceotto2021rocketpy`).
 Extrapolation of *Function* objects outside the domain constrained by a given dataset is also allowed.

 Furthermore, evaluation of definite integrals of these *Function* objects is among their feature set.
 By cleverly